zhishanchen/zhishanchen.github.io/_pages/cv.md

 Education
 ======
-* BSc in Biotechnology, Huaqiao University, China, 2010
+* PhD in Plant Biology, School of Life Sciences, Peking University, 2016
-* PhD in Plant Biology, Peking University, China, 2018
+* BSc in Biotechnology, College of Chemical Engineering, Huaqiao University, 2010

 Work experience
 ======
-* 2017: Postdoctoral fellow
+* 201711-present, Postdoctoral fellow
-  * Vanderbilt University Medical Center
+  * Division of Epidemiology, Department of Medicine, Vanderbilt University Medical Center, USA
-  * Discovery of structural variation in breast cancer susceptibility gene using > 2,000 WGS
+  * Identification of susceptibility genetic variants and genes in relation to cancers using state-of-the-art bioinformatic and statistical approaches

 Skills